Vishnu275Hulk/cse15l-lab-reports/LabReport3.md

 ```

 The following command prints all the lines and line numbers containing the word "Pentagon".
-If someone wants to find out the line number where Pentagon and Wolfowitz are referenced, this command would be worthwhile.
+If someone wants to find out the line number where Pentagon and Wolfowitz(line 478) are referenced, this command would be worthwhile.

 ```
 [cs15lsp23aj@ieng6-203]:technical:179$ grep -n "Pentagon" 911report/chapter-10.txt